Parameters

 • type: Type of the parameter.
 The most common types are STRING, INT, DOUBLE, BOOLEAN, SELECT, DATASET and COLUMN.
 This field is mandatory.

 • name: Name of the parameter as accessible by your component’s code, in the configuration dict.
+This must be a valid variable name in Python and Javascript.
 We highly recommend that you_use_slug_like_names.
 This field is mandatory (except for the type SEPARATOR, see below).

 • label: The user-visible name that appears in the form.
 This field is mandatory.